News

 Fukahori represented the bomb victims at a ceremony, making his “pledge for peace,” saying: “I am determined to send our message to make Nagasaki the final place where an atomic bomb is ever ...

-Mr Fukahori represented the bomb victims at a ceremony, making his “pledge for peace”, saying: “I am determined to send our message to make Nagasaki the final place where an atomic bomb is ...
+Nagasaki atomic bomb survivor who campaigned for peace dies aged 93He said: ‘I am determined to send our message to make Nagasaki the final place where an atomic bomb is ever dropped.’
+A funeral service will take place on tomorrow at Urakami Church ...

 Some results have been hidden because they may be inaccessible to you